 Figure 1 shows a scatterplot of CRP and FIB in the entire sample.
 A preliminary analysis using locally weighted scatterplot smoothing (LOWESS) shows a positive linear trend within the data: observations with higher mean CRP tend to have higher mean FIB and vice versa.

 Figure 2a shows the same scatterplot with different LOWESS lines for observations with no prior history of diagnosed CVD and observations with prior diagnosed CVD.
 Figure 2b and 2c depict the same information, with observations of those two groups in two separate graphs.
 The group LOWESS lines also show similar positive linear relationship between CRP and FIB.
-Group with prior CVD has a slightly greater slope of the LOWESS line.
+Group with prior CVD has a slightly greater slope of the LOWESS line.(plots better be displayed on a log-log scale, and incorporated in one figure for conparison, -1 point)

 Table 1 provides additional information, such as the number of observations, mean, standard deviation, minimum and maximum of FIB in the entire sample of 4,899 subjects with complete data on CRP and FIB, as well as in each group determined by prior history of diagnosed CVD and by CRP levels.
-Across subgroups defined by the presence and absence of diagnosed CVD, higher CRP level corresponded with higher mean and standard deviation of FIB.
+Across subgroups defined by the presence and absence of diagnosed CVD, higher CRP level corresponded with higher mean and standard deviation of FIB.（the number of subjects included in the analysis should be 4933, -1 point; )

 Table 1.
 Descriptive Statistics for Fibrinogen Levels within Groups Defined by C-Reactive Protein (CRP) Level and Status of Prior Diagnosed Cardiovascular Diseases (CVD)